Uganda-lang/Ganda-TTS/Readme.md

 This project introduces a groundbreaking collection of Text-to-Speech models specifically designed for Ugandan languages.
 These models represent a significant advancement in African language technology, addressing the critical gap in speech synthesis capabilities for Uganda's diverse linguistic landscape.

-The Uganda TTS model family consists of fine-tuned versions of the **Orpheus 3B model**, each specialized for different Ugandan languages while maintaining high-quality speech synthesis capabilities.
+The Uganda TTS model family consists of fine-tuned versions of the **Orpheus 3B model**, each specialized for different Ugandan languages while maintaining quality speech synthesis capabilities.
 Each language model supports multiple distinct speaker voices, enabling versatile applications in education, accessibility, content creation, and digital preservation of Ugandan languages.

 These models are designed to serve researchers, developers, educators, and content creators who need high-quality speech synthesis in Ugandan languages, contributing to the broader goal of digital language preservation and accessibility in Africa.